Nuitka/Nuitka/README.rst

 translates the Python into a C level program that then uses "libpython" to execute in the same way as CPython does.
 All optimization is aimed at avoiding overhead, where it's unnecessary.
-None is aimed at removing compatibility, although there is an "improved" mode, where not every bug of standard Python is emulated, e.g. more complete error messages are given.
+None is aimed at removing compatibility, although slight improvements will occassionally be done, where not every bug of standard Python is emulated, e.g. more complete error messages are given, but there is a full compatibility mode to disable even that.

 Usage